 - 1. Invert the loco having disconnected the engine/tender electrical socket and plug.
 We use a foam cradle the Peco loco service cradle being ideal. - 2.
-Unclip the brake pull rods, and undo the screws holding the keeper plate, it will lift away from the rear and unhook from the front of the chassis.
+Unclip the brake pull rods, and undo the screws holding the keeper plate, it will lift away from the rear and unthread at the front round the sand pipes.
 This exposes the wheel sets and bearings.

-Keeper plate removed exposing axles and bearings.
+Keeper plate removed with wheel sets removed.

 - 3. Lift out the coupled wheel sets.
 Undo the crankpin screws, recover the coupling rods and store safely.
 The crankpin screws can go into the spares box; we have no further use for these! - 4.
 Remove the wheels from the axle by either twisting the wheels off by hand, or punching the axle through the wheels, then recover the gear by holding the axle vertically on a firm surface and pushing the gear straight down with your thumbs DO NOT TWIST the gear as it is held on a splined surface and twisting may well damage the bore of the gear. - 5.
 Take one of the replacement Gibson axles, and place into the inverted chassis centre axle slot above the drive gears.
+Measure each side to ensure you have it centralised, and mark with a pen (we used a permanent marker) directly above the gear in the chassis that the axle gear meshes with.

+Marking gear position on the axles.

-Measure each side to ensure you have it centralised, and mark with a pen (we used a permanent marker) directly above the gear in the chassis that the axle gear meshes with. - 6.
-Place the axle onto a cutting mat or similar, take a hand file of around 6 inches in length, and using the edge of the file with teeth, roll the axle across the mat using the file and a fair degree of pressure at the point where you marked the axle.
+6. Place the axle onto a cutting mat or similar, take a hand file of around 6 inches in length, and using the edge of the file with teeth, roll the axle across the mat using the file and a fair degree of pressure at the point where you marked the axle.
 This will provide a splined effect on the axle sufficient to grip the axle gear wheel we removed from the Bachmann axle.
 Do not allow the file to wander as we do not want any more splines on the axle other than underneath the gear itself.
 The gear can be pressed onto the axle by holding in your fingers until the splined effect is reached, then hold vertically on a firm surface and push down with thumbs either side until the gear reaches the desired position.
 This can be simply checked by placing in the chassis and measuring if in doubt.
+Repeat for the second axle.

-Gear on new axle - note boss faces chassis centre.
+Gear on new axle - note boss faces chassis centre, plus second axle prepared for the gear.

 7. The new wheels can now be prepared.
-Because the wheels are moulded from older tooling, the crankpin screw holes will need drilling first.
-Just follow the simple instructions supplied with the crankpins; metric drill size required is 0.7mm.
 Insert crankpin screws and apply balance weights if desired.
 We use 10 thou plasticard and a compass cutter to make these.